stephaniecrocker91/for-the-love-of-food/README.md

     * Navbar: FontAweseom Icon & Home, Register, and Login.
     * Header: "For the Love of Food"
     * Search feature. !!!!!?????
-    * You can immeditaley view the paginated list of recipe Posts.
+    * You can immeditaley view the paginated list of recipe Posts (authenticated or not).

 <img src="assets/images/homescreen.png" width="500px">